NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/pan/index.rst

 <https://wiki.gfdl.noaa.gov/index.php/Spack-managed_software_environment>`_
 provides more information.

-To request installation of a new analysis software package, please submit a help desk ticket.
+To request installation of a new analysis software package, open a help desk ticket.
+Send email to oar.gfdl.help@noaa.gov, with Software Installation in the subject line.

 Using Modules
 -------------